hellomoin/vue-tutorials/auth-app/README.md

 # Vue.js JWT Authentication

 This example shows how to do JWT authentication in Vue.js apps.
-It uses Auth0's [nodejs-jwt-authentication-sample](https://github.com/auth0/nodejs-jwt-authentication-sample), a NodeJS backend that serves Chuck Norris quotes.
+The help is taken from https://github.com/auth0-blog/vue-jwt-authentication

 ## Installation